electron/electron/CONTRIBUTING.md

   * If an issue has been closed and you still feel it's relevant, feel free to ping a maintainer or add a comment!

+### Languages

+We accept issues in *any* language.
+When an issue is posted in a language besides english, it is acceptable and encouraged to post an english-translated copy as a reply.
+Anyone may post the translated reply.
+In most cases, a quick pass through translation software is sufficient.
+Having the original text _as well as_ the translation can help mitigate translation errors.

+Responses to posted issues may or may not be in the original language.

+**Please note** that using non-english as an attempt to circumvent our [Code of Conduct](https://github.com/electron/electron/blob/master/CODE_OF_CONDUCT.md) will be an immediate, and possibly indefinite, ban from the project.

 ## [Pull Requests](https://electronjs.org/docs/development/pull-requests)

 Pull Requests are the way concrete changes are made to the code, documentation,